arturovm/min/README.md

 ### Hello World

-You can initialize a new instance of the `Min` type with an `httprouter.Router` you provide, or you can pass `nil` to `min.New` and a new, default router will be created.
+You can initialize a new instance of the `Min` type with whichever router you provide that implements `min.Handler`.
+A convenience adapter that wraps around `httprouter.Router` is included.

 ``` go
 import (